Chronic Illness and Burnout: Recognizing the Signs (Part 1)

-Burnout and chronic illness
+Burnout and hidradenitis suppurativa

 As an HS warrior, we deal with a host of tough tasks on a daily basis.
 Whether it's medical appointments, watching our diet, trying to get exercise, attempting to maintain relationships, changing bandages, taking medication, the list goes on.
 With so much weight on our shoulders, it is inevitable that we will become exhausted at some point.

 Here’s how I relate to the three main categories of burnout as it pertains to my HS and how I’m working to manage my range of emotions:

 The pain of having HS, coupled with the mental toll this disease can take likely has every warrior experiencing exhaustion at some point in time.
 When the thought of even tending to my wounds or seeking further treatment sounds exhausting to me, I know that I’ve reached the point where I need to do something that makes me feel good.

 Self-care has become trendy these days, but this is the point where it is absolutely needed.
 If talking about HS has become annoying, if reading those articles has started to make my head hurt, if I find myself in an HS bubble that I feel I cannot get out of, I know that I might be exhausted.